 What will we do?
+What will we do?
 What difference will we make?
-Who is leading this?
 When will we do it by?
 Implement enhanced budget in estate management - including review of existing Common Maintenance Programme This will deliver enhanced state management practice and improve the common areas within our housing estate.
-Housing Services Manager March 2023 Review the various local letting initiatives across Renfrewshire.
-Ensure that letting initiatives are fit for purpose, delivering best value, and good outcomes for our customers.
-Housing Regeneration and Development Manager /Housing Services Manager March 2023 Implement revised Housing Asset Management Strategy A revised strategy will set out proposals to achieve the necessary statutory and regulatory standards including EESSH2, SHQS and all other compliance requirements and to maintain these standards in the coming years.
+Housing Services Manager March 2023 Review the various local letting initiatives across Renfrewshire. view the various local letting initiatives across Ensure that letting initiatives are fit for purpose, delivering best value, and March 2023 Implement revised Housing Asset Management Strategy A revised strategy will set out proposals to achieve the necessary statutory and regulatory standards including EESSH2, SHQS and all other compliance requirements and to maintain these standards in the coming years.
 Housing Asset and Investment Manager March 2023 Carry out review of the current factoring service and potential use with regeneration areas.
 To ensure we have robust arrangements in place to protect investment particularly within regeneration areas.
 Housing Asset and Investment Manager March 2023 Complete the developments at Auchengreoch Road (handovers of the 39 new homes will take place in summer 2022) and Ferguslie Park (handovers of the 101 new homes will commence summer/autumn 2022 with full completion expected early 2023).
-On completion we will have completed over 315 new build homes since 2019 All Council newbuild developments include a mix of property sizes and types and all ground floor accommodation is level and step-free to meet mobility needs.
+On completion we will have completed over 315 new build hor all Council newbuild developments include a mix of property so and all ground floor accommodation is level and step-free to meeds.
 Housing Regeneration and Development Manager March 2023 Commence feasibility work - Flood Risk Assessments at Gallowhill ahead of proposed new build project.
-The proposed new build project at Gallowhill could result in a total of up to 60 new council homes being built.
-Housing Regeneration and Development Manager March 2023
+The proposed new build project at Gallowhill could result in a total of up to 60 new council homes being built. ·